Using systemd

 5. stop the service.

-In order, these work out to:
+In practice, these work out to:

 systemctl status apache2